-A suggestion by Dr. Lyons is for the GWG to maintain a list of persons committed to keep certain Goodeid populations.
-I personally believe this is a very important point as allows evaluating the level of safety each population has and facilitate the interchange of individuals.
-Understandably some people may prefer to remain anonymous for a variety of reasons and this modality of course could be incorporated in a registration system.
+A suggestion by Dr. Lyons is for the GWG to maintain a list of persons committed to keeping certain Goodeid populations.
+I believe this is a very important point as allows evaluating the level of safety each population has and facilitate the interchange of individuals.
+Understandably some people may prefer to remain anonymous for a variety of reasons and this modality of course could be incorporated into a registration system.

 My opinion concerning this last point is that the registration of a population may serve even more than to interchange individuals and to keep a register.
-People tend to get discouraged over the years without any feedback and the registration of a population may serve both as a reminder of the commitment as well as a motivational reason to continue the long term effort.
-Conservation, to be useful, is not a one year commitment, but a long term one.
-In this regard the BAP (Breeding Award Programs) many aquarium clubs offer act in counter sense of conservation as many people prefer to quickly exchange a species they keep so they can breed another species and get more points.
+People tend to get discouraged over the years without any feedback and the registration of a population may serve both as a reminder of the commitment as well as a motivational reason to continue the long-term effort.
+Conservation, to be useful, is not a one-year commitment, but a long-term one.
+In this regard, the BAP (Breeding Award Programs) many aquarium clubs offer to act in the counter sense of conservation as many people prefer to quickly exchange a species they keep so they can breed another species and get more points.

 © Copyright 2014 Juan Miguel Artigas Azas, all rights reserved